axiacore/axiacore_utils/README.md

 ## Usage

-The installation of these utilities may vary depending on their nature.
-But most likely you can  use them by just copying the file you want to your `~` root folder.
+The installation of these utilities may vary depending on their nature, but most likely you can  use them by just copying the file you want to your `~` root folder.

 ```bash
 # Clone the repo